DataShades/ckanext-files/README.md

 `result` is an instance of `ckanext.files.shared.FileData` dataclass.
 It contains all the information required by storage to manage the file.

-`result` object has `location` attribute that shows the name of the file *relative* to the `path` option specified in the storage configuration.
-If you visit `/tmp/example` directory, which was specified as a `path` for the storage, you'll see there a file with the name matching `location` from result.
+`result` object has `location` attribute that contains the name of the file *relative* to the `path` option specified in the storage configuration.
+If you visit `/tmp/example` directory, which was set as a `path` for the storage, you'll see there a file with the name matching `location` from result.
 And its content matches the content of our upload, which is quite an expected outcome.